 “Uh, it’s something,” I answered.

 “Oh, if it was a party, I would have asked what’s up.”

-I titled my head one way.
+I tilted my head one way.
 “What’s up?”

 “You know, have me and some pals roll up to your crib, maybe we can do a little something.”

-I titled my head the other way.
+I tilted my head the other way.
 “A little something what?”